MAKE SURE YOU REGISTER EARLY IF YOU ARE COMPETING IN THE BEAST SERIES

 CORRECT SIZING FOR RACE CLOTHING CANNOT BE GUARANTEED TO THOSE WHO ENTER AFTER July 1

-ENTRY REQUIREMENTS: There are two (2) entry requirements for Grindstone that must be completed in the same calendar year of race application and submitted via self-certification by clicking here.
+ENTRY REQUIREMENTS: (Note: Due to COVID-19 & numerous event cancellations, we are considering the race requirement on a case-by-case basis.
+However, there is no waiver or rollover of the 8-hr requirement.)
+There are two (2) entry requirements for Grindstone that must be completed in the same calendar year of race application and submitted via self-certification by clicking here.
 The requirements are #1) a live link to race results showing the applicant has successfully completed a 50 mile race or longer (within time limits and within 2-years of the current Grindstone race date), and #2) a self-certified report indicating the applicant has completed eight (8) hours of trail work or race volunteer work during the current calendar year.
 Please volunteer locally for trail work if possible.
 Acceptable race work can be working aid stations, marking courses, race directing, etc. Not completing the self-certification or submitting after September 1 will result in revoking your entry to the event.

 COURSE: Beginning at Camp Shenandoah, this out-n-back course ascends and descends Little North Mtn before climbing over 2400ft in 4 miles to the summit of Elliot Knob.
 The course then proceeds north following the ridgeline of Great North Mtn crossing over to and following the Wild Oak National Recreation Trail before continuing north to the summit of Reddish Knob.
 Runners continue north to Briery Branch Gap before retracing their steps (without summiting Elliott & Reddish) back along the course to the finish at Camp Shenandoah.